 John Charles Olmsted (1852-1920), was born in Switzerland to John Olmsted and his wife Mary Perkins.
 His father was the younger brother of Frederick Law Olmsted and a medical doctor who died of tuberculosis in France in 1857.
 Two years later, his mother married Frederick Law Olmsted, her brother-in-law.
 Frederick Law Olmsted subsequently formally adopted John C. Olmsted and his two younger siblings.

-John assumed primary responsibility for the firm’s work in Buffalo.
+John C. Olmsted had assumed primary responsibility for the firm’s work in Buffalo.
 He created the new design for The Parade, renamed as Humboldt Park (now Dr. Martin Luther King, Jr. Park), and the design for Riverside Park, and he advocated strongly but unsuccessfully with the Park Board to resist the siting within Delaware Park of the Albright Art Gallery (now the Albright-Knox) and the Buffalo History Museum Building.